Contents

 It's important for departmental IT staff to understand, however, that Exchange shared mailboxes are really exactly like a user mailbox, only the user object has been disabled.

 When IT creates a shared mailbox (e.g., example-mailbox@udel.edu), they create an Active Directory Security Group for the mailbox (e.g., example-mailbox shared mailbox group).
 Other users are then added to this group, and the group is granted full access rights to the shared mailbox.
+Anyone who access a shared mailbox on Exchange should use their own email address and password to access the shared mailbox.

 IT Pros should note that delegating an individual calendar access to a shared mailbox does NOT grant all users of that mailbox access to that calendar.
 Instead, users have to delegate access to their calendar to a shared mailbox group.